How to Care for Chickens in Winter

 Even in the winter, your coop needs good ventilation.
 Having vents or windows up high is best, you want upper air flow to let moisture and ammonia fumes escape, but no drafts down low.

-Watch for Frostbite
+Watch for Frostbite in Winter

 I keep a tin of my homemade frostbite salve on hand to smear on those chickens with the larger combs on frosty nights, and frequently check combs and toes for signs of frostbite.
 (Keep in mind that older hens may be more susceptible due to poor circulation.)

-I have a dog crate ready in cases I need to bring an older hen indoors, and make sure I keep an extra supply of scratch grains and spare bales of straw on hand all through the winter because you never know when a nor'easter or ice storm will blow your way when you live in Maine, making a trip to the feed store impossible.
+I have a dog crate ready in case I need to bring an older hen indoors, and make sure I keep an extra supply of scratch grains and spare bales of straw on hand all through the winter because you never know when a nor'easter or ice storm will blow your way when you live in Maine, making a trip to the feed store impossible.

 Pin This!